polsys/ennemi/README.md

 ## Building

 The tests depend on pandas, so you need that installed in addition.
-Additionally, `pytest` and `mypy` are required for building the project.
+Additionally, `pytest` and `ty` are required for building the project.
 All of these are installed by the "extras" syntax of `pip`.

 To install the package in development mode, clone this repository and execute